mvantroba/CoRE-Things/README.md

 The **ct-rd-osgi** bundle requires the **californium-osgi** bundle which is downloaded automatically after the artefact is build.
 It can be found in the **/target/dependency/** directory of the project after maven build process is finished.

+**Copper (Cu)** is a Firefox plugin which allows to communicate with a CoAP application.
+See chapters 7 and 8 in the CoAP tutorial: http://cs.iupui.edu/~xiaozhon/course_tutorials/Coap_tutorial_Arduino_Eclipse

+Discover all resources on any CoAP server:

+    GET coap://<host>:5683/.well-known/core

+Register an endpoint "node1" in a resource directory:

+    POST coap://<host>:5683/rd?ep=node1

 ### iii.
 Endpoint
 Following three modules need to be deployed to an OSGi container: